sauchye/SYHUDView/README.md

 ### License

-SYHudView is licensed under the MIT License.
+SYHUDView is licensed under the MIT License.